Duyi00/Hotel-Cancellation-Prediction/README.md

 **Problem: Predict whether a Hotel Reservation will be Cancelled based on Variables _[To Be Determined]_**.

-For a detailed walkthrough, please view our source code in orde from:
+For a detailed walkthrough, please view our source code in order from:

 1. [Data Preparation](https://nbviewer.org/github/Duyi00/Hotel-Cancellation-Prediction/blob/main/data-preparation.ipynb)
 2. [Exploratory Analysis (Variables 1 to 12)](https://nbviewer.org/github/Duyi00/Hotel-Cancellation-Prediction/blob/main/exploratory-analysis-pt_1.ipynb)